mkappas/challenge_2_participant_info/README.md

 * Up to 5 points for each of the first two sub-challenges.
 * **Bonus:** Up to 7 points for the third sub-challenge plus 3, 2, 1 points for the team that correctly solves all hashes from the third sub-challenge first, second and third respectively.

-for a maximum of 30 points.
+The maximum number of points that a team can get is 30.

-Please also note that the challenge is designed in such a way that we will allocate the points for the first two sub-challenges at the end of the first day, but we will allocate and announce the points for the last sub-challenge in the morning of the second day.
+Please also note that the challenge is designed in such a way that we will allocate the points for the first two sub-challenges at the end of the first day, but we will allocate the points for the last sub-challenge in the morning of the second day.
+Finally, we will announce all points in day 2.

 ## Requirements